auth0/docs/articles/api/authentication/api-authz/_get-token.md

   "link": "#refresh-token"
 }) %>

-Use this endpoint to refresh a token, using the refresh token you got during authorization.
+Use this endpoint to refresh an access token, using the refresh token you got during authorization.

 ### Request Parameters